 How Long Does the Liquidation Process Take?

 There is no set time frame to liquidate a company, and with several variables dependent on each case, timeframes will vary widely.
+The complete liquidation process can take around one year on average but longer when a larger company is involved.

-Here’s what happens next for you:
+After your company has been liquidated, here’s what happens next for you:

 • Your responsibility for the company’s debts ceases, provided there was no wrongful or fraudulent trading.
 It’s a significant relief, as the financial burdens associated with running the company are lifted.